failure-driven/layered-testing-presentation/submission.md

   webdriver and Jest for testing.

   Participants will be taken through the core outer layer of BDD, "lifecycle flows", to drive out a customer driven user interaction.
-This will inculde:
+This will include:

   * words matter, how to write descriptive tests that will make sense 6 months down the track